polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ]
 ```

+You can combine as many conditions as you with the same way we added the above `eq` filter.
+Conditions are by defaul `and`ed together, implying all conditions must match an item - But
+this can be changed to `or` by changing the value of the **[operator]** argument.

 You can also create and update items if you choose your `post` or `put` endpoints.
 However,
 these endpoints require you to provide a JSON payload instead of parametrising
 your endpoint using query parameters.
 Try to create and update some items using these